sleepyzardo/PoketwoCaptchaSolver/README.md

 # Pokétwo Captcha Solver
+Pokétwo Captcha Solver is a FastAPI-based application designed to automate the solving of captchas for the Pokétwo Discord bot.
+This project utilizes the various services and logics to handle captcha challenges, with robust error handling and logging mechanisms in place.
+The application supports configuration via TOML files and offers integration with Discord webhooks for real-time notifications.
 ## Overview

 The Pokétwo Captcha Solver is a high-performance tool designed to solve captchas for the Pokétwo Discord bot.
 It utilizes advanced techniques for captcha recognition and integrates with Discord's webhook system for notifications.